NDA-Software/socket-actions/README.md

 - 1.0.0:

-  - Create client class to ease integration and avoid the need to use "ws" client to consume the server.
   - Add tests and documentation to client class.
   - Update previous tests to all use the client class instead of default WebSocket client.
   - Update this documentation with all missing informations.